somythl/poweroutages/README.md

-# Zoning Analysis and Predictive Model of Customers Affected in a Power Outage
+# Zoning Analysis and Predictive Modeling of Customers Affected in a Power Outage

 ### Created by Samuel Mahjouri and Zoya Hasan